-The operation was concluded during the current fiscal year, on 01/30/20.
-See table in item 15.4.
+The operation was completed in 01/30/20.
+See table in item 15.8.

 Acquisition through its subsidiary TOTVS Large Enterprise Tecnologia S.A. ("TOTVS Large") of quotas that represent 100% of the share capital of WEALTH SYSTEMS INFORMÁTICA LTDA. ("WEALTH SYSTEMS").